Model¶

 )

-Represents a physical wire connecting a specific GPIO header pin to a specific pin on a device.
 Wire color is automatically assigned based on pin role unless explicitly specified.

 | ATTRIBUTE | DESCRIPTION |